ithr0n/altv-minerva/README.md

 ## You like my work
 Great!
 If you wanna support me *(and motivate me to invest more time in this resource :smile:)* you can click here: https://ko-fi.com/ithr0n

+## License
+You may ask what you are allowed to do with code of this repository?
+I selected the license `AGPL-3.0-only` as license, you can check for details [here](https://choosealicense.com/licenses/agpl-3.0/) or at wikipedia.
+In short: You can use and change everything as you like, but you need to keep copyrights and must keep source code publicy available.

+I know that is is not attractive for server owners.
+But main purposes of this project is research and education.
+I want to help newcomers with getting started to code their own resources.
+If you don't want to make your source code based on this repository public then please contact me for finding an individual license model.